eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   technologies supported by the device and the characteristics of the WSCD used by the device to securely store cryptographic keys and data associated with the EUDI Wallet Instance and the attestations.
-* The EUDI Wallet Provider issues a EUDI Wallet Instance Attestation to the EUDI Wallet Instance.
+* The EUDI Wallet Provider issues an EUDI Wallet Instance Attestation to the EUDI Wallet Instance.
 This attestation contains data about the EUDI Wallet Provider, the EUDI Wallet Solution, the EUDI Wallet Instance, the device and the WSCD.
 The EUDI Wallet Instance Attestation has the